TobiasPSP/doneland_sources/DC-DC-Converter/buck/LM5116/readme.md

 >
 > This depends on how much "work" it needs to do, so it is related to the actual *input* and *output* voltages you have set, and the voltage difference between them.
 So you might get away with a fairly cool **LM5116** at high currents for hours, while other setups may experience excess heat even after a few minutes.
 >
 > One cause of excessive heat is when you *do not supply enough input power*: if the power source cannot provide enough current to drive the output terminal, the **LM5116** works very hard to try and provide the set *constant current* nevertheless (i.e. by lowering the voltage).
 This is inefficient and makes no sense.
-You should always use the *constant current* setting to limit the output current to a safe level that does not cause excessive *input currents* that your *input power supply* cannot provide.
+You should always use the *constant current* setting to limit the output current to a safe level that does not cause excessive *input currents* that your *input power supply* cannot handle.

 | Feature | Supported |
 | --- | --- |